 - Why the hell is there an XQD card slot?

-- I’d really prefer dual card slots
+- We’d really prefer dual card slots

 - Did we mention the autofocus isn’t up to par?